PechimuthuMithil/quiz-solver/README.md

 [TODO] Test for images
 [TODO] Add some emailing features to send the Task recived as an email.
 [TODO] Secret should be taken as a deployment secret.
+[TODO] Github token also a deployment secret.
+[TODO] Add instruction to say that, if the model feels this task is not feasible with the given set of tools, and after one trial, then submit a  dummy anser and move to next.
+[TODO] Add a model to update the query given to orchestrator [TODO] Need to tell model that only memory directory is where it can store and access files.
 ,
         {
             "type": "function",